Benefits and problems of Mauritius business registry

 - While labor is easily available, it is difficult to get professionals in Mauritius, which is why there is a lot of untapped potential which can delay the speed of development and growth in the country;

-- The legally tax-exempt Mauritius GBC2 license will be abolished January 1, 2019 onwards.
+- The legally tax-exempt Mauritius GBC2 license was abolished on January 1, 2019.
 An authorized company license will be given out instead – the rules for which are yet to be clarified by the authorities.

 Best uses for a Mauritius business registry

-- Mauritius is a great location to form a holding company, especially for Clients running businesses in Africa as they will then be able to make use of the numerous double taxation avoidance agreements signed between Mauritius and this part of the world.
-Clients interested by the same should then opt to form a GBC1 company;
+- Mauritius is a great location to form a holding company, especially for businessmen running businesses in Africa as they will then be able to make use of the numerous double taxation avoidance agreements signed between Mauritius and this part of the world.
+Those interested by the same should then opt to form a GBL company;

 - Mauritius is an emerging hub for Business Process Outsourcing units and call centers, thanks to low labor costs and a multilingual workforce, fluent in French, English and also often able to communicate in Hindi and Tamil.